CFSAN-Biostatistics/snp-pipeline/docs/reproducible.rst

 other portions of this document.

 The pipeline depends on some fairly complex software packages, and these packages have large numbers of parameters.
-We do not expose all of these parameters, but only those we have found it useful to modify in our work.
+As released, the pipeline does not specify values for every possible parameter, but only those we have found it useful to modify in our work.
+A configuration file used by the pipeline provides a record of the parameters used and also makes it possible to customize the behavior of the pipeline by adding or modifying parameters as needed.
 Those wishing to further modify the software behavior will have to adjust the code to meet their needs.

-We recommend recording the parameter values used for any important results, ideally in a script or configuration file that is under version control.
-Future versions of this software will probably contain both a configuration file that sets all parameters, as well as an output file documenting the run.
+We recommend retaining the parameter values used for any important results,  ideally in a script or configuration file that is under version control.
+The pipeline generates log files documenting each run by capturing software versions and parameters used for each run.

 Concurrency
 -----------